What Is Mesothelioma?

 What occupations are at high risk of developing mesothelioma?

 About half of all occupational cancer deaths are a result of asbestos exposure.
-The disease typically affects blue-collar workers who were exposed to asbestos in young adulthood and don’t learn until many years later that they have mesothelioma.
-Firefighters, construction workers, mechanics, and veterans are all at an elevated risk of exposure to toxic substances like asbestos.
-For this reason, they are at a higher risk of developing cancers like mesothelioma.
-For a more comprehensive list of occupations at risk, visit our Causes page.
+The disease typically affects blue-collar workers who were exposed to asbestos earlier in their lives.
+These workers often don’t learn until many years later that they have mesothelioma.
+Firefighters, construction workers, mechanics, and veterans are more likely to be exposed to asbestos.
+For this reason, they have a higher risk of developing cancers like mesothelioma.

 Why are veterans at a higher risk of developing the disease?